sleung124/BIOF501A-Project/README.md

 ### 1) Background
 ___

-RNA sequencing (RNA-seq) is a powerful tool that characterizes gene expression by quantifying transcripts within a given sample[**cite generic rna seq paper here**].
+RNA sequencing (RNA-seq) is a powerful tool that characterizes gene expression by quantifying transcripts within a given sample [[1](#4-references)].
 One of the first methods of performing RNA-seq is with bulk sequencing, where gene expression levels across all genes in a given sample are averaged, but cellular context for these genes are lost.
-In recent years, developments in RNA-seq technology has allowed for increased resolution of gene expression measurements at the single cell level[**cite single cell paper here**], overcoming limitations presented from bulk-sequncing.
-However, this method does not account for the spatial context of cells identified.
-Spatial transcriptomics is a recent development in the RNA-seq field which maps gene expression within the context of tissue architecture, providing information on how cells are organized within the tissue and uncovering differences in molecular activity across varying cell-enriched areas.
+In recent years, developments in RNA-seq technology has allowed for increased resolution of gene expression measurements at the single cell level [[2](#4-references)], overcoming limitations presented from bulk-sequncing.
+Single-cell RNA-seq provides an abundance of information regarding the composition of cell types and functions within complex tissue, but is lacking in terms of retaining the spatial context of identified cells.
+The location of a cell could provide crucial information in determining phenotype, cell state, and function.
+Spatial transcriptomics [[3](#4-references)], a recent development in the RNA-seq field, fills this gap in knowledge by mapping gene expression to specific locations within a tissue sample.
+When combined with tools like cell devonvolution [[4](#4-references)] and pathway enrichment analysis [[5](#4-references)], information regarding cell organization and regional transcriptional activity can be inferrered.

-Spatial transcriptomics is useful because it allows researchers to map gene expression within the context of tissue architecture, providing insights into the spatial organization of cells and revealing how molecular activity varies across different regions of a tissue or organ.

-- Include the what's and why's, as well as aims
-- Include package dependencies that are required (bullet points OK)

-    - include the what’s and why’s; also your aims
-    - include any package dependencies that are required (bullet points are ok for this)
-    - You can include your DAG here
+The aim of my pipeline is to provide a user-friendly tool for researchers to perform exploratory data analysis on spatial transcriptomic data.
+This pipeline acts as a "first pass" for researchers to investigate their data, providing information on regions of low-quality RNA, distribution of cell enrichment, differentially expressed genes between abundant cell populations, and corresponding enriched pathways.
+This pipeline is not meant to give comprehensive knowledge to the user, but rather serve as an easy way to gain insight on how to properly analyze the data.

 ### 2) Workflow Overview

 ___

-TODO: Explain general process, as well as which libraries are related to each step
+As stated above, this pipeline takes in Visium data as input.
+Please refer to the [quickstart](#quickstart) section to learn about how this data should be formatted.

+ A brief overview steps of this pipeline are as follows:

+1. Filter out poor RNA-quality regions (Data Preprocessing)
+1. Identify distribution of cell enrichment across sample (Cell Deconvolution)
+1. Determine differentially expressed genes (DEGs) from most abundant cells (Differential Gene Analysis)
+1. Find enriched biological pathways (Pathway Analysis)

+A visual of the workflow can be found below:

 ```mermaid
 flowchart TD
     input --> Preprocessing